dssheldon/data-representation-project/README.md

 1. The website runs a Python Flask server
 2. The website has a login page which validates the session and keeps the user logged in until the logout button is used
 3. The website connects to two databases.
-One for the user stock portfolio and the other to track the highs and lows of the stock
+One for the user to view and add to the stock portfolio i.e. `stock_close` table within the `datarepresentation` database and the other to track an add the highs and lows of the stock i.e. `high_lows` table within the `highlow` database.
 4. The website connect to an external API to obtain live information on stocks and shares
 5. The websites uses styles, background images etc. to make it look nice.